CSA MAESTRO / CSA Agentic Trust Framework

 Strengths

-- Gate-based autonomy governance model addresses the “Least Agency” principle with a structured progression
+- The four-level maturity model (Intern → Junior → Senior → Principal), gated by five promotion gates, addresses the “Least Agency” principle with a structured earned-autonomy progression

 - CSAI Foundation’s AI Controls Matrix expansion could resolve the multi-standard compliance mapping gap